nebari-dev/nebari-docs/docs/docs/how-tos/manual-backup.md

 ### Azure

-To do a backup on Azure, first install [Azure CLI](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli#install) and [azcopy](https://learn.microsoft.com/en-us/azure/storage/common/storage-use-azcopy-v10?tabs=dnf#install-azcopy-on-linux-by-using-a-package-manager).
+To do a backup on Azure, first install [Azure CLI](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli-linux?pivots=script#install-or-update-azure-cli) and [azcopy](https://learn.microsoft.com/en-us/azure/storage/common/storage-use-azcopy-v10?tabs=dnf#obtain-a-static-download-link).
+Otherwise, the instructions are the same as for AWS above, other than when working with S3.
+Here are the commands to access Azure blob storage instead of S3 for copy/download of the backup:

 #### Do the backup